-&lt;sup>120 See id. (noting that the revolution's focus on necessity and poverty prevented the French from establishing freedom).

-creating democratic institutions.
-Put another way, Arendt believed that successful revolutions must be both "radical and conservative."
-Revolutions must be radical in destroying old institutions and must also "moderate change" in order to create "free and durable institutions."
-Although the validity of Arendt's theories about social issues is beyond the scope of this note, her emphasis on creating robust political institutions is worth noting.
+120 See id. (noting that the revolution's focus on necessity and poverty prevented the French from establishing freedom). creating democratic institutions.121 Put another way, Arendt believed that successful revolutions must be both "radical and conservative."122 Revolutions must be radical in destroying old institutions and must also "moderate change" in order to create "free and durable institutions."123 Although the validity of Arendt's theories about social issues is beyond the scope of this note, her emphasis on creating robust political institutions is worth noting.
 Central to Arendt's analysis of freedom was the importance of collective action.
 For instance, Arendt criticized Rousseau for his emphasis on the individual.
 Rousseau theorized that citizens would not communicate or exchange ideas in an "ideal republic" and that promoting individuality would help avoid political factions.
 In contrast, Arendt argued that individual identity could only be formed collectively.
 She believed in a "collective effort" to create a government based on "shared public principles.
-Pay exchanging information and establishing principles, people would make promises to each other, which would in turn create a strong foundation for freedom.
+Is year and exchanging information and establishing principles, people would make promises to each other, which would in turn create a strong foundation for freedom.
 And to Arendt, juries and town halls captured this idea of collective action.
-Arendt praised town-hall meetings and juries because of their ability

-&lt;sup>121 See Daniel Gordon, "The Perplexities of Beginning": Hannah Arendt's Theory of Revolution, in The Anthem Companion to Hannah Arendt 116-18 (Peter Baehr & Philip Walsh eds., 2017); Herbert A. Deane, On Revolution. by Hannah Arendt, 78 Pol.
+Arendt praised town-hall meetings and juries because of their ability 121 See Daniel Gordon, "The Perplexities of Beginning": Hannah Arendt's Theory of Revolution, in The Anthem Companion to Hannah Arendt 116-18 (Peter Baehr & Philip Walsh eds., 2017); Herbert A. Deane, On Revolution. by Hannah Arendt, 78 Pol.
 Sci.
 Q. 620, 620-21 (1963) (reviewing Hannah Arendt, On Revolution (1963)) (arguing that Arendt's scholarship was "insensitive to the problem of poverty" and characterized her as a conservative).

-&lt;sup>122 Gordon, supra note 121, at 117.
+122 Gordon, supra note 121, at 117.
+123 Id.

-&lt;sup>124 See James Miller, The Pathos of Novelty: Hannah Arendt's Image of Freedom in the Modern World, in HANNAH ARENDT: THE RECOVERY OF THE PUBLIC WORLD 177, 187 (Melvyn Hill ed.
+124 See James Miller, The Pathos of Novelty: Hannah Arendt's Image of Freedom in the Modern World, in Hannah Arendt: The Recovery of the Public World 177, 187 (Melvyn Hill ed.
 1979).

+125 Id.

+126 See id. at 191.